duraki/notes/content/posts/car_hacking_environment.md

 ### Using Virtual Vehicle environments

 [jeep](https://github.com/duraki/jeep) has been developed to offer offensive-security solution for penetration testing on vehicle systems and similar attributes.
+Additionally, you can [use ICSim](https://cjhackerz.net/posts/can-bus_protocol_pentesting/) to experiment on a `vcan` (virtual) network.

+There is also possibility of developing a hardware based training ECU as explained on [Quarkslab's blog](https://blog.quarkslab.com/development-of-a-training-ecu.html) *(Development of a training ECU)*.